SebastianBerc/Repositories/README.md

 $repository->find(1, ['name', 'value']);
 ```

-Find a model (only first result) by its specified column and value:
+find a model (only first result) by its specified column and value:

 ```
 // Definition: